-Jupiter Absolute return fund manager James Clunie expects up to a 50% return within three years on holdings in BP, Shell and Statoil.
+Jupiter Absolute Return fund manager James Clunie expects up to a 50% return within three years on BP, Shell, and Statoil holdings.

 He argues the stocks are reasonably priced and that companies are managing costs to give better returns.

 “Totting up gains in share prices and income from dividends could easily mean a 50% return over three years.
-That’s not really going to be dependent on oil prices or how the economy performs either.”
+But, of course, that’s not really going to be dependent on oil prices or how the economy performs either.”

 Clunie considers BP riskier than the others, mainly because of the impact of having to settle huge compensation claims for the Gulf of Mexico oil spill.